foreverphoenix/the-phoenix-flavour/content/skyrim-se/mod-installation/31-content-addon.md

 ##### [Morrowloot Ultimate - INIGO Patch](https://www.nexusmods.com/skyrimspecialedition/mods/3058?tab=files)

 *While we are not using MLU, our setup follows a similar logic and immediate access to Ebony weapons through Inigo breaks consistency.
-With this patch, he will no longer have 1000 Ebony Arrows, the Ebony Sword and 20 Vigorous Healing Potions by default.
+With this patch, he will no longer have 1000 Ebony Arrows, the Ebony Sword, and 20 Vigorous Healing Potions by default.
 Instead there is more appropriate equipment in the nearby chest.
 He keeps his Ebony bow (but it can no longer be taken from him).*

 #### Download Instructions